Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/sdk.md

 If `fnOrString` is a file, compiles the CashScript file.
 If it is a source code string, it compiles the contract specified by the string.
 Optionally specify a network string (`'testnet'` or `'mainnet'`) to connect with.
 Returns a `Contract` object that can be further used to instantiate new instances of this contract.

+**Note: If you're using CashScript in a browser-based environment, you can only use the string-based compilation**, so you have to read the file in a different way, such as the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), and pass the string into the `compile` function.

 ```ts
 const P2PKH: Contract = Contract.compile(
   path.join(__dirname, 'p2pkh.cash'),